 As for Hurd and McCusker, both looked great in training.
 Having seen both compete this season, we know what they can do, so this weekend will all be a matter of hitting.
 McCusker started out her season with that mental meltdown at the American Cup, and while Hurd looked mentally strong in Stuttgart, she did have two falls on her difficult beam set, so both have something to fight back from and redemption meets are always great to watch.

-As for the non-team girls, Locklear is a little downgraded on bars, training a toe full to Chow to pak to Maloney to bail to Ray, toe half to straddle Jaeger, and a full-out dismount.
+Among the non-team girls, Locklear is a little downgraded on bars, training a toe full to Chow to pak to Maloney to bail to Ray, toe half to straddle Jaeger, and a full-out dismount.
 Her inbars are gone, so she takes a bit of a hit, with her difficulty at 5.5 now, which would’ve been a 6.0 in last year’s code compared to her usual 6.5.
 It’ll be fun to see her go head to head with the Russians, especially as she meets up with Spirodnova again for the first time since Spiridonova edged her out for the bars bronze at worlds in 2014.

 Her only other event, beam, didn’t look great in training, with more basic elements, wobbles, bent knees on acro, and the bane of my existence, back-to-back wolf turns.
 She did have a lovely tour jete half, though, and a promising — if not quite perfected — mixed series that includes a side aerial to switch leap to switch half to back tuck.
 There were a few little mistakes there in training, and her switch half was nowhere near 180, but aside from the Chinese she’s one of the only gymnasts I’ve seen begin to explore that new part of the code so far, so A+ to her (or, well, to her coaches who came up with it).